All guides

 India updated its passport photo rules in 2025.
 Here's exactly what size, background, expression, and format your photo needs to meet in 2026 — so your application doesn't come back rejected.

 Getting your passport photo right the first time saves you a trip back to the passport office and days of delay.
-India updated its photo rules in September 2025, switching to the ICAO Doc 9303 international standard.
+India follows the ICAO Doc 9303 international standard for passport photos.
 This guide covers every rule you need to follow in 2026 — size, background, face, clothing, and common mistakes.

 Background Rules